rasilvap/conversion-numbers-to-words/README.md

 ##  Code coverage results:

-I covered different business cases in the ```NumbersToWordsConverterTest``` class according to the constraints of the application The final code coverge percentage for all the application is the next:
+I covered different business cases in the ```NumbersToWordsConverterTest``` class according to the constraints of the application The final code coverage percentage for all the application is the next:

 <img src = "src/main/resources/images/coverageDiagram.png" />